LyQuid12/speech-to-text/README.md

-# speech-to-text
+# Speech To Text or STT
-A Speech To Text Script Using Python
+A Speech To Google Seach and Speech To Text Script Using Python

 # Setup
 - Install all package in [requirements.txt](https://github.com/LyQuid12/speech-to-text/requirements.txt)